-Whether you eat ramen to recover from a hangover or instant cup style to tie you over until payday, there’s no denying a warm bowl of noodle does the soul good.
+Whether you eat ramen to recover from a hangover or instant cup style to tie you over until payday, there’s no denying a warm bowl of noodles does the soul good.

 Forty-five minutes south of Tokyo’s metropolis in Yokohama, the name of the game is “iekei” ramen—a combination of tonkotsu (pork bone) and soy sauce broth.